thomscoder/ninefivestories/content/blog/hello-v8/index.md

 <h5>Heap and Stack</h5>

-Javascript engines have two places where they store data: <b><em>the heap</em></b> and <b><em>the stack</em></b>
+Javascript engines have two places where they store data: <b><em>the heap</em></b> and <b><em>the stack</em></b>.

 We can simply define the stack as the place where static data, including method and function frames<a href="/hello-js#primitives" target="_blank" style="color:inherit;"> primitives data types</a> and pointers to objects get stored, while the memory heap is the place where the <a href="/hello-js#primitives" target="_blank" style="color:inherit;">non primitves data types</a> are stored.
 The Heap is where Garbage Collection takes place.

 > All variables first point to the stack.
-If it is not a primitive value, the stack contains a references that points to the Object in the heap.<br/><br/>
+If it is not a primitive value, the stack contains a reference that points to the Object in the heap.<br/><br/>
 > 💡 - Why can I push elements in <a href="https://levelup.gitconnected.com/understanding-call-stack-and-heap-memory-in-js-e34bf8d3c3a4" target="_blank" style="color:inherit"><b>const Arrays</b></a> ?

 <h4>Garbage Collector</h4>

-When we write our code and create primives, objects, functions we just learned that it takes memory.
+When we write our code and create primitives, objects, functions we just learned that it takes memory.
 So when is the cleaning performed?<br/> In Javascript the engine does all the hard work for us.

 The way V8 achieves that is through the implementation of some advanced concepts.